hydren-crypto/stampchain/docs/api.md

 - ~~Search for Bitcoin Stamps by wallet owners BTC address~~
 - ~~Search for Bitcoin Stamps by Creator (Artist) BTC address~~
 - ~~Include base64 data in response~~
-- Search for Bitcoin Stamps that have participated in the key burn:
+- ~~Search for Bitcoin Stamps that have participated in the key burn:~~
   - https://github.com/mikeinspace/stamps/blob/main/Key-Burn.md
   - filter upon unpsent outputs and spent outputs

 <br>

 ## Notes
-- There are no CORS restrictions on this API, feel free to integrate it into your own projects with care.
+- Feel free to integrate it into your own projects with care.
 Access may be limited as we see fit.

 ### Conributors
 - [REINAMORA](https://twitter.com/reinamora_137)